TEXT Catarina Mesquita and Mariana César de Sá

 More than forty years after the United Nations started celebrating International Women’s Day on the 8th March, Macao Magazine dedicates this issue to celebrate women in Macao and their accomplishments.

 There are thousands of stories to tell on women who have helped build this city into a home for all members of the society.

-Here is an example of a woman, Sonia Chan, that has taken on the role of “superwoman” in her field and has pursued her dreams and passions.
+Here are merely eight examples of women that have taken on the role of “superwoman” in their various field and have pursued their dreams and passions.

 From politics to sports, business to social work and arts, they share their inspirations and their fight.
 We hope that these stories will inspire you and make you reflect on how far we’ve come in regards to having a society that treats both men and women equally.

 TEXT Elky Siu

 Sonia Chan Hoi Fan is Secretary for Administration and Justice for Macao.
 As the only female member on the team of cabinet secretaries, some have portrayed Chan as an ambitious “Iron Lady,” but she insists that she simply is on a mission to help build a better Macao.
 A native of Guangzhou, Chan has been a resident of the Special Administrative Region for nearly three decades.
 She recently shared her experience as a government official as well as insights into her personal life with Macao Magazine.

 As a child, what did you dream of being when you grew up?

 Actually, when I was little, I loved dancing.
 But growing up in the 60s was a different time.
 Life wasn’t as exciting.
 There weren’t as many opportunities as there are now.
 My family had to focus on working and making a living, so I didn’t have the chance to pursue my dancing dream.
 But I still love watching performances such as ballet shows, even though I’m not dancing!